Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Formulation

 Here,

 are the sinking speed when the particle's orientation $\pvec$, defined by the axis of revolution of the spheroid, is parallel and perpendicular to gravity $g^* \mathbf{e}_g$.
-Here, both $\parallel (AR)$ and $\bot (AR)$ are functions of the aspect ratio $AR$ (see \cite{Kim1991} for detailed formula).
+Here, both $X (AR)$ and $Y (AR)$ are functions of the aspect ratio $AR$, the detailed formula of which can be found in appendix \ref{app:XY_form} \citep[c.f.][]{Kim1991}.
 Meanwhile, for a spherical gyrotactic swimmer, the slip velocity is

 In this work, the superscript $*$ indicates dimensional variables or parameters.